Debriefing via Learning Styles

-Based upon the groundbreaking work of Howard Gardner, Thomas Armstrong, and many others, it is suggested that there are a variety of styles by which individuals come to grasp information, and in fact, learn.
-At present, eight styles or talents have been identified, and these include: Logical Mathematical, Bodily Kinesthetic, Visual Spatial, Linguistic, Musical, Interpersonal - Knowledge of Others, Intrapersonal - Knowledge of Self and Natural Environmental.
+It is no secret that we all learn in different ways.
+Wouldn't it also make sense that we process experiences in different ways as well?
+In his book, Multiple Intelligences in the Classroom, Thomas Armstrong suggests that there are a variety of styles by which individuals come to grasp information, and in fact, learn.
+He identified eight styles or talents, and these include: Logical Mathematical, Bodily Kinesthetic, Visual Spatial, Linguistic, Musical, Interpersonal - Knowledge of Others, Intrapersonal - Knowledge of Self and Natural Environmental.
 While outside the arena of multiple intelligences, some additional styles or talents have also been proposed, and include such topics as emotional intelligence, humor, mechanical aptitude and religious influences and spirituality.

 Logical-Mathematical: Analysis of group’s performance, charting, visual graphical representations, numerically quantifying the performance of the team, investigating the ‘why did this happen’ line of logic, cause and effect discussions.

-Bodily-Kinesthetic: Movement during reviewing (Wonderful Circle), contact with other members of the group during activities and processing, holding or manipulating objects in the hands while conversing (tactile stimulation)(The Body Part Debrief), skits or active role-playing.
+Bodily-Kinesthetic: Movement during reviewing (Shuffle Left, Shuffle Right), contact with other members of the group during activities and processing, holding or manipulating objects in the hands while conversing (tactile stimulation)(The Body Part Debrief, Thumballs), skits or active role-playing.

 Visual-Spatial: Visualizing multiple solutions, drawing as a form of expression, painting, visual arts, clay formations, sand pictures, using participants in tableau or stop action explanation of the activity, graphically describing the results of the activity, picture debriefs (Chiji cards).

-Linguistic: Talking, listening, dialog, conversation in large and small groups, creative writing and journaling (Team Resume), alphabet games (Alphabet Blocks), word puzzles (seek and find), foreign language words and skills, poetry, haiku, limericks, rap, prose.
+Linguistic: Talking, listening, dialog, conversation in large and small groups, creative writing and journaling (Leadership Wheelies), alphabet games (ABC Thumball), word puzzles (seek and find), foreign language words and skills, poetry, haiku, limericks, rap, prose.

 Musical: Using rhythm, timing, sounds of nature, creating songs, musical skits, lyrics, melodies, performance art, sound effects.